lukereed1/arb-calculator/README.md

 # Arbitrage Calculator

-The Arbitrage Calculator is tool designed to assist punters in identifying and capitalizing on arbitrage opportunities in sports betting.
+The Arbitrage Calculator is tool designed to assist punters in identifying and capitalising on arbitrage opportunities in sports betting.
 When given odds for an event, this calculator evaluates and displays the exact stake amounts required to ensure a guaranteed profit.
 A light indicator feature quickly tells you whether the event can lock in profit or not.

 [👉🏼 Test it here 👈🏼](https://lukereed1.github.io/arb-calculator/)